dannyjnwong/intubatecovid_complications/README.md

 # intubatecovid_complications
-This repository contains the code and data to reproduce the analyses for the 2nd intubateCOVID paper.
+This repository contains the code to reproduce the analyses for the 2nd intubateCOVID paper.